FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 >>kubectl get services
 >>```
 >
->>[!success] Expected Outcome ^[The formatting here on the expected outcome isn't perfect, as some parts wrap to the next line, but just pretend like line wrapping doesn't happen. ]
+>>[!success] Expected Outcome ^[The formatting here on the expected outcome isn't perfect, as some parts wrap to the next line, but just pretend like line wrapping doesn't happen.]
->>```
+>>```yaml
 >>NAME                TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)        AGE
 >>home-base-service   LoadBalancer   10.0.18.150   52.154.255.88   79:30521/TCP   2m
 >>kubernetes          ClusterIP      10.0.0.1      none            443/TCP        7d20h
 >>outpost-service     ClusterIP      10.0.39.40    none            80/TCP         2m
 >>```

 Notice here how we have an external IP address assigned to the home-base-service.
 If you didn't use an annotation to specify a host DNS, then this is what you will target as the host name for testing.
 If you specified a host name, Azure adds a bit to the host, and it generally follows this format: